All guides

 Follow-up appointment

-My pet vomited within an hour of the dose — what should I do?
+My pet vomited within an hour of the dose: what should I do?

 Call your veterinarian before giving another dose.
 They will tell you whether to administer again or wait for the next scheduled dose.
-Never double a dose as a precaution without professional advice — this can cause an overdose.
+Never double a dose as a precaution without professional advice: this can cause an overdose.

-Your questions, our answers
+Your questions, answered

 Contact your veterinarian.
-There are often alternative formulas: flavored syrup, transdermal gel to apply inside the ear flap, or injection.
+There are sometimes alternative formulas: flavored syrup, transdermal gel to apply inside the ear flap, or injection.
 A custom-compounded tablet in a specific flavor (chicken, fish, beef), prepared at a veterinary pharmacy, is often an excellent solution.

 Should I always give the medication with food?

-My pet seems much better — can I stop the treatment early?
+My pet seems much better: can I stop the treatment early?

 Can I crush the tablet and mix it in food?